bdn007/bdn007/content/posts/2025-06-04-non-lucrative-visa.md

         - Bank statements from last 3 - 12 months depending on the local Spanish Consulate.
         - Proof of funds held by the main visa applicant.
 4. Family members can joint the application at the same time.
+    - If moving with a spouse, a marriage certificate, duly legalized or apostilled and sworn translated into Spanish, is required.

 ### Step 1: Residence Permit Authorization & Visa Application
 - Applicant must personally submit required documents at Spanish consulate or diplomatic mission in their home country or country of residence.